 CrossFitters never shut up about CrossFit!

 We don’t really.
-When I hang out with my fellow box mates, we generally talk about CrossFit, WODs from the past week, news regarding popular CrossFit athletes, paleo food, and health in general.
+When I hang out with my fellow box mates, we generally talk about CrossFit, WODs from the past week, workout gear, news regarding popular CrossFit athletes, paleo food, and health in general.
 We love it.
 Parents with children, you post photos of your kids on Facebook and Instagram, right?
 You love them.
 You could talk about them all day right? (some of you do!)
 Just because I sometimes get tired of seeing and hearing about your kids doesn’t mean I hate you or them!!
 It’s natural for someone to share their passion and what they love!
 I’m sure it does get annoying to see all my CrossFit status updates, and if it bothers you, guess what… you can filter me out or unfriend/unfollow/whatever!
 It’s that easy!
 You don’t have to hate!

 Look, I don’t care if you don’t CrossFit.
 I don’t want to only do CrossFit.
 I want to golf and swim and hike and yes sometimes run.
 We aren’t meant to sit around in a chair or on the couch all day.
 Physical fitness is so directly related to life longevity and overall health that you can’t possibly make a case that it isn’t.
 I don’t think I’m alone when I say that I don’t care if you don’t CrossFit.
 I’m happy for whatever fitness you find.
 I hope you love whatever fitness you find.
 Going to the gym shouldn’t be a chore.
 Going for a walk/run shouldn’t require a sigh and a huff and puff to get dressed and do it.
 Humans were born being fit.
 Our primal nature craves to sweat.